RTIC vs YETI: Battle Of The Coolers

 RTIC, on the other hand, are decent coolers and cheaper.
 This article will compare the two to make it easier for you to make a choice.

-Also Read: Best Beach Coolers for 2021
+Also Read: Best Beach Coolers

 Yeti was established in Austin, Texas, in 2006 by two brothers Roy and Ryan Seiders.
 Since then, it has gained popularity and has become a favorite brand for most people.
 Its guiding principle has been to design and make premium quality everyday coolers.
 Their hard-sided and soft-sided coolers are now a household name.
 Yeti prioritizes quality and outlook over mass production and marketing schemes.

-It first started making coolers but has since branched into other products, including drinkware, bags, and ice buckets.
+It first started making coolers but has since branched into other products, including drinkware, dry bags, and ice buckets.

 Today, Yeti is famous for its high-quality products, and although they are often at a high price, it still has a considerable following.